 Call for High School and Undergraduate Science Project Papers in the Marine Sciences

-If so, we invite you to send us a project abstract of 300 words or less and a technical paper describing your project for consideration of special awards to be presented by the Education Committees of the American Salvage Association (ASA) and the North American Marine Environmental Protection Association (NAMEPA).
-Your project will be evaluated by both associations for awards with one submission.
-Papers and abstracts will be accepted from June 1, 2014 - September 15, 2014.
-Winners will be notified on or before October 15, 2014.
+If so, we invite you to send us a project abstract of 300 words or less and a technical paper describing your project for consideration of special awards to be presented jointly by the Education Committees of the American Salvage Association (ASA) and the North American Marine Environmental Protection Association (NAMEPA).
+Your project will be evaluated by both associations with one submission.
+Papers and abstracts will be accepted from September 1, 2016 – October 1, 2016.
+Winners will be notified on or before October 15, 2016.

 Competition will be divided into 2 groups for prizes: High School 9-12th grades and College/University undergraduate students.
-1st place winners will be invited to receive their awards at an industry function event of the American Salvage Association and/or the North American Marine Environmental Protection Association (NAMEPA) in the fall of 2014.
+1st place winners will be invited to receive the award at a marine industry function event of the American Salvage Association and/or the North American Marine Environmental Protection Association (NAMEPA) in the fall of 2016.

 To be considered your project should focus on one of the following broad Marine Science subject areas.